-This multi-stakeholder forum provides the opportunity to review and discuss implementation of the OECD Due Diligence Guidance and the ICGLR Regional Certification Mechanism.
-Issues pertinent to the tin, tantalum and tungsten (3Ts) and gold supply chains.
+23-26 April 2019 - This annual, multi-stakeholder forum provides the opportunity to review and discuss compliance and implementation of the OECD Due Diligence Guidance, the ICGLR Regional Certification Mechanism and other initiatives to enable responsible mineral supply chains.

 This Roundtable aims to foster a comparative policy discussion of various business integrity initiatives, ranging from government policies – such as strong corporate liability and governance frameworks, high-level reporting mechanisms, and positive incentives for promoting anti-corruption compliance – to business-led collective actions and other private-sector anti-corruption and integrity initiatives.

 Paris, 11 March 2019 - Calls for a level playing field are a growing challenge for trade and investment treaty policy makers.
 Debates at the 5th annual OECD Investment Treaty Conference will focus on how level playing field concerns interact with investment policy.

 7 March 2019, Paris - The OECD is committed to promoting gender equality as a strong driver of economic development, inclusivity and socio-economic participation.
 On the occasion of International Women’s day, the OECD annual conference on gender equality for business will welcome senior decision-makers from the public and corporate worlds, experts, academics and stakeholders.